radamstx/ss-unit-test/README.md

 This project is for the purposes of an interview code challenge.

-Caveat: This is my first JavaScript and Node project I've created.
+Caveat: This is my first JavaScript project I've ever created, along with first time using Mocha and Chai.

 Robert Adams 512-289-3850 <r.adams.tx@gmail.com>